DiegoHermosa/DiegoHermosa/README.md

 # Coupon Investigation

-For my own investigation, I selected the Restarants(20-50) coupons for analysing the driver characteristics which have influence in the acceptance coupon decision  .
+For my own investigation, I selected the Restarants(20-50) coupons for analysing the driver characteristics which have influenced the acceptance of coupons.
 I reviewed various factors such as the age, income, passenger type, and marital status and time.

 ## Conclusions
 1. **Age:** the young (under 30 years) and single drivers are who accept the most of this type of coupons.